-INTRO A Message from AVANGRID CEO Pedro Azagra Blázquez SECTIO to Othe
+Intro / A Message from Avangrid CEO Pedro Azagra Blázquez1

-Our Cus

-SECTION 1 An Overview of Compliance Private
+Section 1 / An Overview of Compliance

-and Ethics at AVANGRID3 Intellec
+and Ethics at Avangrid3

-Introduction3 Copyrig
+Introduction

-Compliance Division 4 Softwar
+Compliance Unit

-Professional Conduct4 Publica
+Professional Conduct4

-Non-Discrimination and Professional Inside II
+Non-Discrimination and Professional Development6

-Development 6 Particip

-AVANGRID's Purpose 6 Persona
+Avangrid's Purpose6

-Employees Must, At All Times 7 Media II
+Employees Must, At All Times7

-Employees Must Not 7
+Employees Must Not7

-Supervisors, Managers, Directors and Executives Must, at All Times SECTIO and Re
+Supervisors, Managers, Directors, and Executives Must, at All Times7

-Expectations of AVANGRID's Management 8 Separat
+Expectations of Avangrid's Management8

-Decision Test9 Antitrus
+Decision Test9

-Behavioral Model to Support our Purpose Govern
+Behavioral Model to Support our Purpose and Values6

-and Values 6 Record

-Accurac

-SECTION 2 Our Commitments to Society 10 Record
+Section 2 / Our Commitments to Society10

-Equal Employment Opportunity 10
+Equal Employment Opportunity10

-Harassment and Discrimination 10 SECTIO
+Harassment and Discrimination10

-Violence Ethics I
+Violence11

-Reconciliation of Work and Family Life 11 Ethics a
+Reconciliation of Work and Family Life11

-Right to Privacy 11 Waivers
+Right to Privacyll

-Workplace Health and Safety 12 Retaliat
+Workplace Health and Safety12

-Anti-Corruption Discipli
+Anti-Corruption12

-Protecting the Environment AVANGI
+Protecting the Environment15

-SECTION 3 Our Responsibilities to SECTIO
+Section 3 / Our Responsibilities to

-the Company 16 Contact
+the Company16

-Acceptance of Gifts Subject
+Acceptance of Gifts16

-Hospitality: Meals, Lodging and Entertainment
+Hospitality: Meals, Lodging, and Entertainment 17

-Conflicts of Interest
+Conflicts of Interest18

 Providers and Suppliers20

-Rules on Personal Use of Company Assets 23
+Rules on Personal Use of Company Assets23

-Communication and Electronic Systems 24
+Communication and Electronic Systems24

+Corporate Evpopose 26

-SECTION 4 Our Responsibilities
+Section 4 / Our Responsibilities to Others 27

-to Others27

 Our Customers

 Private and Confidential Information 27

 Intellectual Property and Copyright Laws 29

 Copyright Protection

+Software

-Software 30
+Publications 30

-Publications30

-Inside Information30
+Inside Information

 Participating in Political and Civic Activities 32

 Personal Political Activity and Public Office 33

 Media Inquiries

-SECTION 5 Important Laws
+Section 5 / Important Laws and Regulations.
+34

-and Regulations34

-Separation of Activities
+Separation of Activities 34

-Antitrust Laws35
+Antitrust Laws 35

-Government Investigations and Litigation 35 $$
+Government Investigations and Litigation 35

-Records Management
+Records Management 36

-Accuracy and Integrity of Company
+Accuracy and Integrity of Company Records 37

-Records

-SECTION 6 Compliance and
+Section 6 / Compliance and

 Ethics Procedures

-Ethics and Compliance Helpline
+Ethics and Compliance Helpline 38

-Waivers
+Waivers 39

-Retaliation
+Retaliation 39

-Disciplinary Rules
+Disciplinary Rules 40

-AVANGRID Ethics and Compliance System 40
+Avangrid Ethics and Compliance System 40

-SECTION 7 Conclusion41
+Section 7 / Conclusion 41

-Contact Information
+Contact Information 42

-Cubioct Indov 12
+Outsin at the stand 17

-A MESSAGE
+A message

-from AVANGRID CEO Pedro Azagra Blázquez
+from Avangrid CEO Pedro Azagra Blázquez

-At AVANGRID, our purpose healthier, more sustainable communities every day. follow laws and regulations.
-We must all also hold ourselves to the highest ethical standards when working with our other stakeholders.
-This is based strategy - focused on prudent and ethical governance principles and strong financial ethics and governance, and recognized by Just Capital through inclusion within their Just 100 index.
+At Avangrid, our purpose is to work together to build a more accessible clean energy model that promotes healthier, more sustainable communities every day.
+Fulfilling this purpose requires that we do more than just follow laws and regulations.
+We must all also hold ourselves to the highest ethical standards when working with our customers, shareholders, regulators, co-workers, and other stakeholders.
+This is critical to supporting our ESG+F based strategy - focused on respecting the environment, our contributions to society, prudent and ethical governance principles, and strong financial performance.

+I am proud that Avangrid has been named one of the World's Most Ethical Companies by the Ethisphere Institute, a global leader in the field of corporate ethics and governance, and that Avangrid has also been recognized by JUST Capital through inclusion within their JUST 100 index.
 However, we can never take this reputation for ethical conduct for granted.
-Even one small misstep could seriously damage AVANGRID's reputation and negatively impact our business.
+Even one small misstep could seriously damage Avangrid's reputation and negatively impact our business.